flint-lang/flint-lang.github.io/wiki/src/intermediates_guide/3_error_sets/2_refinement.md

 	throw ErrSpecial.B1;
 ```

-This program will print this line to the console:
+This program will print these lines to the console:

 > ```
-> ERROR: Program exited with exit code '803109534'
+> ERROR: main function returned error
+>  - type_id: 803109534
+>  - value_id: 0
+>  - message: ""
 > ```

 <div class="warning">

-This error message will change in the future, currently it just prints the type id
+This error message will change in the future

+In the future the message should look more like
+> ```
+> ERROR: main function returned error
+>  - ErrSpecial.B1: ""
+> ```
-In the future the message should look more like `ERROR: Program exited due to thrown error: ErrSpecial.B1` but it will take more time and developement effort until this message can actually be printed.
+but it will take more time and developement effort until this message can actually be printed.
+It will take a while until we can print the error set names and values because we first need a way to create hash-tables to map the type ids to the type names.
+So, this will be implemented *eventually*.

 </div>